-As Metropolitan School’s vision is to inspire a generation of Engaged thinkers, Ethical citizens and Global entrepreneurs, we do believe that tomorrow’s jobs and economy are going to be created by the leaders and entrepreneurs that we develop today.
+As Metropolitan School’s vision is to inspire a generation of Engaged thinkers, Ethical citizens, and Global entrepreneurs, we do believe that tomorrow’s jobs and economy are going to be created by the leaders and entrepreneurs that we develop today.

-Our MetBiz program provides age appropriate, project-based, curricula based on those developed by Junior Achievement (JA) that promote work readiness, financial literacy, and entrepreneurship skills for all of our students.
+Our MetBiz program provides age-appropriate, project-based, curricula based on those developed by Junior Achievement (JA) that promote work readiness, financial literacy, and entrepreneurship skills for all of our students.
 By teaching these skills, children will become 21st Century thinkers.
 The JA curriculum gives students the opportunity to:

--Learn basic business vocabulary
+-Learn the basic business vocabulary

 -Categorize needs and wants

 -Analyze their own skills to find ways they can support their families and their communities